Bloody Mary (song): Commercial performance

-Remix versions
+Remixes

 On November 18, 2011, Gaga released her second remix album Born This Way: The Remix, which includes a remix of "Bloody Mary" by English rock band the Horrors.
 In an album review by Billboard, the remix was called "a lush, haunting affair, with Gaga lost in the darkness of the dance floor".
 Stephen Thomas Erlewine of AllMusic listed the track as one of the album's highlights.
 Nick Levine of BBC Music said the remix turned "Bloody Mary" into a "vampire disco floor-filler".
 Exclaim!'s Sarah Murphy called it an "eerie" rendition in which "the gothy British shoegazers slow the track down and add their signature air of creepiness to it".
 Chris Eggersten of Uproxx said it is "a pretty bold reinvention of the song (almost all of Gaga's lyrics have been discarded)", describing it as a "moody, almost meditative spin to the original track".

 In 2012, Clinton Sparks, one of the producers of the original version of "Bloody Mary", independently issued his own remix of the song, which is a dance club version that is "full of raw, industrial thumping bass, groaning synths ... and a twirling tempo".
 In 2023, he released a new remix of the song that was co-produced with Disco Fries.